 Even a simple gardening hobby is linked to the improvement of general health.
-Thus, correlated both to performance and creativity.
+Thus, boosting creativity and overall performance.

-Anyway, just a friendly reminder.
+But just a friendly reminder.
 I can’t preach this enough.
-Pick a nice hobby.
+Pick an enjoyable hobby.
 Not an addiction.
 Everything in excess is bad.

 7. Open up for Relaxation

-Studies showed that simple relaxation such as walking leads to better concentration.
-A nice walk also makes you less prone to fatigue, improving your endurance during work.
+Studies showed that simple relaxations, such as walking, leads to better concentration.
+A delightful walk also makes you less prone to fatigue, improving your endurance during work.

 Researchers also showed that overwork makes our brain dull.
 Thus, making us less productive.
-Hey, most of you know this feeling.
-The unexplainable feeling that your diving into the dumps.
+Hey, most of you know this feeling, right?

-Brain scans have also shown that those Eureka moments usually takes place when our mind is at rest.
+Brain scans have also shown that those eureka moments usually take place when our mind is at rest.

 Take the popular mathematician Archimedes as an example.